How many of your new users churn on day 1?

 You're only limited by your imagination for this one!

-Collect feedback continuously through in-app surveys
+Collect user feedback continuously through in-app surveys

 In fact, I daresay that you've probably received an email like this in the last week or two, asking you what you think of a product you're using: